-21st Century Physics in the Classroom
+21st Century Astronomy and Physics in the Classroom

-Data Science in the Undergraduate Physics Curriculum
+Big Data in the Undergraduate Lab

 Various curricula and methodologies, which have been implemented in different educational settings such as labs and group-based projects, have been shown to promote higher order skills involved in scientific reasoning and decision-making.
-This session focuses on best practices in the development and assessment of students' scientific reasoning and decision-making skills, as well as dissemination of related curriculum and teaching practices to promote these skills.
+This session focuses on effective practices in the development and assessment of students' scientific reasoning and decision-making skills, as well as dissemination of related curriculum and teaching practices to promote these skills.

 Effective Practices in Educational Technology